Giving young people a voice in the discourse about mental health during COVID-19

-Tones of climate change messaging can potentially lead to increased engagement.
+The tone of climate change communications can lead to increased engagement.

 Researchers find that plastic pollution is often framed as a health issue with social responsibility in press releases, while ocean climate change is mostly portrayed as a sociopolitical issue.